Posts

 Image

-You'll all heard of Jack the Ripper , the serial killer who terrorized the Whitechapel area of London in the late 1800s.
+By: Shane Lambert You've all heard of Jack the Ripper , the serial killer who terrorized the Whitechapel area of London in the late 1800s.
 However, I doubt many of you have heard of "Jack the Tripper."
 No doubt his name is derived from the serial killer's.
-He was an unnamed criminal that attacked women in Indianapolis in 1893, grabbing women by the ankles and lifting them to stumble them and then making off like a coward as they lay maimed.
-May 3rd 1883 Indianapolis Sun Another, and far more villainous, man to take a moniker from the serial killer is Jack the Stripper, a serial killer who operated in Hammersmith in the mid-1960s.
+He was an unnamed criminal who attacked women in Indianapolis in 1893.
+His modus operandi?
+He would grab women by the ankles, lift them, and then make off like a coward as they lay maimed.
+May 3rd, 1893 Indianapolis Sun Another, and far more villainous, man to take a moniker from the serial killer is Jack the Stripper, a serial killer who operated in Hammersmith in the mid-1960s.

 Denise Kathleen Anderson's Disappearance -- Newspaper Clippings